-As for the case $b(t)\neq 0$, by taking the difference of $u$ and $g(x)b(t)$ with some smooth function $g(x)$ satisfying $g(L)=0, g_x(L)=1$ we transfer the term $b(t)$ into the source term, which can be then handled by the above inhomogeneous free boundary control case.
-This concludes the estimate. \end{proof} \begin{remark} Observe from the energy estimate that the time derivative of the trace is valid in $L^2$ sense, while the usual trace formula only provides its continuity.
-This is indeed a hidden inequality that comes from the boundary value problems, and sometimes this kind of hidden inequality is the key to prove controllability results (see for example \cite{rosier97, Krieger-Xiang-kdv} for KdV).
-Moreover, we will also benefit from this trace estimate in our stabilization problem. \end{remark}
+As for the case $b(t)\neq 0$, by taking the difference of $u$ and $g(x)b(t)$ with some smooth function $g(x)$ satisfying $g(L)=0, g_x(L)=a^{-1}$ we transform the term $b(t)$ into the source term, which can then be handled by the above inhomogeneous free boundary control case.
+This concludes the required estimate. \end{proof} \begin{remark} Observe from the energy estimate that the boundary trace has temporal derivative bounded in the $L^2$ sense, while the usual trace formula only provides its continuity.
+This is indeed a hidden inequality that comes from the boundary value problems, and sometimes such a kind of hidden inequality is the key to prove controllability results (see for example \cite{rosier97, Krieger-Xiang-kdv} for KdV).
+Moreover, we shall also benefit from this trace estimate in our stabilization problem. \end{remark}